pandemicpedals/pachydermpedals/collections/_tutorials/2020-12-27-angry-charles-tutorial.md

 ![Affinity_Export_Explained](/assets/images/2020-12-27-angry-charles-tutorial/Affinity_Export_Explained.jpg)

 You are now ready to export your PDF file.
 In the menu bar go to `File > Export ...`.
 This will oprn the export dialog box.
 Make sure you choose PDF.
-Set your DPI (I chose 600 here but it is verified I know 400 DPI works) and make sure the `Don't export layers hidden by Export Persona` is checked.
+Set your DPI (I chose 600 here but it is **unverified** I know 400 DPI works) and make sure the `Don't export layers hidden by Export Persona` is checked.
 Click the `Export` button.

 ### Check PDF ###